-In addition to the submission of bids/proposals, as applicable, each bidder/proposer shall complete and submit this questionnaire.
-The questionnaire shall be filled out by the owner of a sole proprietorship or by an authorized representative of the firm, corporation or partnership submitting the bid/proposal.
+In addition to the submission of proposals, each proposer shall complete and submit this questionnaire.
+The questionnaire shall be filled out by the owner of a sole proprietorship or by an authorized representative of the firm, corporation or partnership submitting the Proposal.